Working Together - Working Systemically

 I also work with groups, tailoring experiences that meet them where they are.

-I pay close attention to the dynamics, holding a systemic view that allows patterns and hidden structures to come into awareness to the group generating true insight and reflection.
+In a work context I pay close attention to the dynamics, holding a systemic view that allows patterns and hidden structures to come into awareness to the group generating true insight and reflection.

 “The space between us holds the possibility for something new to happen.”